hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/step2-install-istio.md

 `istioctl version`{{execute}}

 An important service istio-ingressgateway may still report it's EXTERNAL-IP as pending.
-It will take a a few moments or up to 3 minutes for it to change from `<pending>` to a realized IP value, such as 172.17.0.36.
+It will take a few moments or up to ~5 minutes for it to change from `<pending>` to a realized IP value, such as 172.17.0.36.
 If it never changes from `<pending>` it will prevent access to the demonstration in the next steps.
 If the `<pending>` status persists more than 5 minutes, you may want to refresh this Katacoda scenario and start again.
 Check the ingress gateway.

 `kubectl get service istio-ingressgateway -n istio-system`{{execute}}